Sleep Study Patient Stories

 • The body rests during sleep, however, the brain remains active and still controls many body functions including breathing.
 Sleep occurs in two sleep states, REM (rapid eye movement) and non-REM, in 90-minute cycles.

-• Snoring can be a symptom of a life threatening sleep disorder called sleep apnea, a condition that causes awakening during the night and gasping for breath.
+• Snoring can be a symptom of a life-threatening sleep disorder called sleep apnea, a condition that causes awakening during the night and gasping for breath.
 The resulting reduced blood oxygen levels strain the heart and cardiovascular system, increasing the risk of cardiovascular disease.

 • Narcolepsy affects both women and men, typically developing in adolescence or early adulthood.
 The root cause of this disorder is unknown, with limited hereditary features.
 It is possible that genetic and environmental factors combined may be connected to its onset.